mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 The same guidance applies in these cases; the observation and control potential SHOULD be as minimal as possible, while still meeting the design goals of the protocol.

+See {{?I-D.thomson-tmi}} for more guidance.

 ## Encrypt, Always {#encrypt}

 When deployed at scale, encryption can be an effective technique to reduce the risks of inherited centralization.
 By reducing the number of parties who have access to content of communication, the ability of lower-layer protocols and intermediaries at those layers to interfere with or observe is reduced.

 Note that the benefits are most pronounced when the majority (if not all) traffic is encrypted.
 As a result, protocols SHOULD be encrypted by default.

 See also {{?RFC7258}}.

 ## Reuse Existing Tools {#reuse}